Skip to main content

 What the System Buys You

 Back in that Montana motel in 1962, before any of this existed, the problem was not really the missing money.
 The money was where it had been all night.
 The problem was that hiding it that way had been a lucky guess.
-I had no system.
-I had a hunch.
+Scott had no system.
+He had a hunch.
 The hunch worked once.
 It would not have worked twice.

 Sixty-some years later, the system above is what replaces the hunch.
 Not because it makes loss impossible, which it cannot, but because it makes any single loss survivable.
-Return change stolen by an Albanian taxi driver costs me thirty dollars and a story.
-A misplaced or stolen bag may cost me several hundred dollars and an afternoon of shopping.
-A card that stops working overseas costs me an hour at a different ATM.
+Return change stolen by an Albanian taxi driver costs him thirty dollars and a story.
+A misplaced or stolen bag may cost him several hundred dollars and an afternoon of shopping.
+A card that stops working overseas costs him an hour at a different ATM.
 None of these are trip-enders, because none of them empty the system.

-What my hidden money strategies produce is not a fortress.
+What his hidden money strategies produce is not a fortress.
 It is the calm that comes from knowing the trip can absorb the loss of a few dollars on a bad day.
 Completing the trip is the point.
 The system exists to keep the trip alive.
-Knowing there is one thousand US dollars on me and another $10,000 in my bags that I won’t lose in a single bad event, is what makes the system worthwhile.
+Knowing there is one thousand US dollars on him and another $10,000 in his bags that he won’t lose in a single bad event, is what makes the system worthwhile.

 That is the real return on doing this well.
 Not security theater.
 The promise that no single bad moment ends the trip.